 If you are a Brown student and you are concerned about premature ejaculation, you can make a confidential appointment at Health Services by calling 401.863-3953.
 Health Services provides a range of services including general health care, STI testing, inpatient services and emergency medical care.
 You can request a medical provider by gender or by name.
 We are located at 13 Brown Street on the corner of Brown and Charlesfield Streets.

 Counseling and Psychological Services provides individual appointments, referrals, and groups on a variety of issues.
 Appointments are free as they have been covered by your Health Services fee.

 Health Services provides a range of services including general health care, STI testing, inpatient services and emergency medical care.
 You can request a male or female medical provider or you can request a specific provider by name.
 We are located at 13 Brown Street on the corner of Brown and Charlesfield Streets.

 Health Promotion is available for individual appointments and group education on a variety of health issues, including premature ejaculation or other sexual health concerns.
 We also have safer sex supplies available.
 Come visit us, we are located on the 3rd floor of Health Services.
 The following titles have good comprehensive discussions of premature ejaculation, including causes and treatments.

 Male Sexual Awareness- Barry and Emily McCarthy

 Both titles are available for loan from Health Education.

 American Urological Association

-This site offers information on premature ejaculation, including treatment options, as well as information on other sexual function issues.
-You can also download a brochure titled The Management of Premature Ejaculation: A Patient's Guide.
+This site offers information on erectile dysfunction, including treatment options, as well as information on other sexual function issues.

 American Association of Sexuality Educators Counselors and Therapists